defineEditor/vde-dataset-viewer/README.md

 ### Installation Options
 - **Windows**: Run the installer (vde-dataset-viewer.Setup.x.y.z.exe) or use the portable version (vde-dataset-viewer.x.y.z.exe)
 - **Linux**: Use the AppImage file (make it executable with `chmod +x filename.AppImage`)
+- **Mac**: MacOS executables are unsigned and can be shown as damaged.
+See MacOS [instruction](https://support.apple.com/guide/mac-help/open-a-mac-app-from-an-unknown-developer-mh40616/mac) for details.
 - **From Source**: Follow the Development instructions below to build from source

+For CDISC CORE validation, the CORE executable should be installed separately.
+See [CDISC CORE](https://github.com/cdisc-org/cdisc-rules-engine) repository for details.

 Supported Formats:
 * [Dataset-JSON v1.1](https://github.com/cdisc-org/DataExchange-DatasetJson)